 And don't forget the What's On Reading Podcast where we talk all about how the arts are coping with these changing times.

 Reading Museum is proud to present a virtual tour of their famous full-size facsimile of the Bayeux Tapestry.
 Delve into the history behind each scene, depicting the events leading up to and including the Battle of Hastings in 1066.
 Who were the key figures involved and why was the Tapestry made?
 A 20 minute, guided tour – available to watch on demand here on What's On Reading until 15 April.

 A new series of local history online talks from the Centre for Heritage and Family History arrives in 2021.
 As usual, pre-booking is required because places are limited.
 Bookings close one day before each event.

-Poets' Café returns on Friday 12 February at 8pm - once again online until South Street can welcome the night back.
-This month's guests are Corrupted Poetry, a collective of writers Nic Stringer, Michelle Penn & Fiona Larkin.
+Poets' Café returns on Friday 14 May at 8pm - once again online until South Street can welcome the night back.
+This month's guest is Oliver Comins, who has quietly established a reputation as one of the more intriguing voices in English poetry.
+Your host this month is Susan Utting.
 See our event page for details on how to attend the Zoom event.